kyma-project/kyma/docs/compass/02-03-runtime-agent-workflow.md

 4. Runtime Agent sets the Event URL and the Console URL.

 5. Runtime Agent renews the certificate for the Connector and the Director to maintain connection with Compass.
+This only happens if the remaining validity period for the certificate passes a certain threshold.